 Salary sacrificing offers a number of key benefits to employees, including:

 You can salary sacrifice many things, including tangible items such as a car or new computer, or non-tangible items including childcare payments, health insurance, school fees or car loan repayments.
 Depending on your (and your employers’) circumstances, Fringe Benefits Tax (FBT) often applies to benefits provided under salary sacrifice arrangements.

-Most employers offer salary sacrifice into superannuation to all their employees (which does not attract FBT).
+Most employers offer salary-sacrificing into superannuation to all their employees (which does not attract FBT).
 However, they may restrict which employees can package other benefits.
-Check with your employer for the purposes of this discussion we have limited our comments to superannuation.
+Check this with your employer – for the purposes of this discussion we have limited our comments to superannuation.

-While salary sacrificing into superannuation has many benefits, be aware that your money will be locked away at least until you reach preservation age; and there are limits on how much you can salary sacrifice into super.
+While salary sacrificing into superannuation has many benefits, it is important to be aware that your money will be locked away at least until you reach preservation age; and there are limits on how much you can salary sacrifice into super.

-Yes, under salary sacrificing arrangements you can ask your employer to pay a portion of your pre-tax salary as an extra contribution to super (concessional contribution).
+Yes, under salary-sacrificing arrangements you can ask your employer to pay a portion of your pre-tax salary as an additional contribution to your super (concessional contribution).

-It is important to note that concessional contributions are capped at $25,000 each financial year.
+It is important to note that concessional contributions are capped at $27,500 each financial year.
 If you contribute more than this, you may have to pay extra tax.
-(Please be aware that there are instances where you can use the unused portion of the $25,000 from previous years.
+(Please be aware that there are instances where you can use the unused portion from previous years.
 This is dependent on the sum of all of your superannuation funds’ balances).

 The concessional contribution cap includes the total of your employer and salary sacrificed contributions.
 It also includes any contributions you personally make into your super and claim as a tax deduction.

 Non-concessional contributions are contributions made into your super fund from after-tax income for which you do not claim a personal tax deduction.
 They are not taxed in your super fund.